james-menzies/nudge/README.md

 * 1st Violin, 3rd chair is the __Principal__
 * 2nd Violin, 1st chair is the __Principal 2nd Violin__

 There are two types of employment in the profession as well; regular and casual musicians.
 Regular musicians are kept on salary whilst casual musicians are brought in for specific programs.
+It's important to ensure when rostering that you are making full use of your regular musicians before spending money on casual musicians.

 ### The Rules of the Game

+Sometimes how these rules are governed can differ slightly from orchestra to orchestra, so the following rule set has been adopted for maximum compatibility:

-A musician should always sit in their designated position, however a secondary position can also be assigned to that player.
-Ultimately however, the program will allow any musician to sit in any chair provided that they play the appropriate instrument.
-A musician can only be associated with a single string instrument, the norm in the classical music profession.
+* A musician should always sit in their designated position
+* However, a secondary position can also be assigned to that player
+* Ultimately, the program will allow any musician to sit in any chair provided that they play the appropriate instrument.
+* A musician can only be associated with a single string instrument, the norm in the classical music profession.

 ### Who is this Program for?

-This app is appropriate for both orchestral administrators who need to
+This app is appropriate for both orchestral administrators who need to roster musicians in a way that stays consistent with all of the rules above, whilst reducing the manual nature of the task.
+Generally, this is a task that is beneath most people, therefore by automating much of the process it will help ensure that string rosters are delivered in timely and efficient manner.